Skip to Main Content

 • Align the entire SLT around it

-This is one of those moments where you may want to consider hiring a business coach because the process of genuinely aligning on all the elements of a Vision is often messy for a host of reasons, not the least of which are egos.
+This is one of those moments where you may want to consider hiring a business coach because the process of genuinely aligning on all the elements of a vision is often messy for a host of reasons, not the least of which are egos.
 (We’re delighted to help you find a business coach — we’re close with hundreds of amazing coaches.)

-The Vision Setting Session
+The Vision Setting Meeting

 As you collectively progress through clarifying each Focus Filter, ask your team members to provide their thoughts and suggestions on whether they appreciate the value of the Focus Filter and, hopefully assuming yes, if your straw man resonates or could be made clearer, more concise, or more compelling.

 Allow disagreements to surface, and resolve them through conversation.
-By the end of the Vision Setting Session, you and your SLT should be fully aligned around a precise definition of each Focus Filter.
+By the end of the Vision Setting Meeting, you and your SLT should be fully aligned around a precise definition of each Focus Filter.
 To do this, you’ll need to write your answers down.
 There are three approaches teams tend to take:

 1. Use a dry-erase board or Post-it note board, and start writing down the answers.